peteryu0131/polyfem-python/docs/config-guide-en.md

 ### Current Design

-Use `_EXTRAS_PROMOTION_RULES` dictionary to configure which parameters need promotion and how to validate/convert them.
+Uses `_EXTRAS_PROMOTION_RULES` dictionary to configure which parameters need to be promoted and how to validate and convert them.

 ### How to Add New Parameters